 Morocco is one of the leaders in the world in solar energy implementation.
 The new strategy that Morocco is pursuing is changing the consumption of fuel based energy.
 According to an article by Ecomena blog entitled “Solar Energy in Morocco“:

 “Renewable energy is an attractive proposition as Morocco has almost complete dependence on imported energy carriers.
-Morocco is already spending over USD 3 billion a year on fuel and electricity imports and is experiencing power demand growth of 6.5 percent a year”.
+Morocco is already spending over USD 3 billion a year on fuel and electricity imports and is experiencing power demand growth of 6.5 per cent a year”.

-However, various challenges are facing Morocco’s strategy to reach their environmental objectives.
+However, various challenges are facing Morocco’s strategy to reach its environmental objectives.
 Solar energy implementation is limited to big governmental plans and projects, but their consideration as a support for individual use is still limited.
 The purchase of solar panels is still low due to their expensive price and their difficult maintenance.